eric830303/MAUI-Making-Aging-Useful-Intentionally-/README.md

 <img src="./readme_fig/Tc.jpg" width="320" height="200" />

-The output of the PV analysis utility is a file, name with `Imp_dist.txt`, meaning "improvement distribution"
+The output of the PV analysis utility is a file, named with `Imp_dist.txt`, meaning "improvement distribution"

 <img src="./readme_fig/Imp_dist.jpg" width="400" height="240" />

 Then, you can use the gnuplot to plot the improment distributions of Monte-Carlo instances.
 The template of the gnuplot script (*.gp) can be refered to the dir `gnuplot/`

+## <h2 name="6"> Aging model </h6>
+The aging model can be refered...